What Is Summer Nectar Dearth?

 Bees Revisiting Flowers

 Bees will typically visit a flower, take what they can, and move on.
-If you see a bee going back to flowers again, it’s a sign of desperation in the pursuit of nectar.
+If you see a bee returning to flowers again, it’s a sign of desperation in pursuing nectar.

 What To Do In A Nectar Dearth